 Investment Alternatives with their Attributes

-Investment alternatives for any person are divided into a real asset and financial asset.
-Real assets deal with property, precious objects etc. Though real asset takes a large portion of money when it comes to investment, major efforts for making investment decision are dedicated to financial assets.
+Investment alternatives for any person are divided into real and financial assets.
+Real assets deal with property, precious objects, etc. Though real asset takes a large portion of money when it comes to investment, significant efforts for making investment decision are dedicated to financial assets.
 Any investment has two aspects – time and risk.
-An investment in an asset is a sacrifice of current consumption to get some return in future.
-Assets are expected to generate cash flows and the probabilities of variation in the expected cash flow in future give rise to risk.
+An investment in an asset is a sacrifice of current consumption to get some return in the future.
+Assets are expected to generate cash flows, and the probabilities of variation in the expected cash flow in the future give rise to risk.
 So, all the alternatives are analyzed for their time and risk factor before selecting a particular asset for investment.

 Analysis and Selection of Assets in a Portfolio

 Broadly, the investment in the financial asset can be divided into equity, debt, and cash or cash equivalent.
 These alternatives play an important role in building a portfolio.
-One asset helps in offsetting the weakness of other.
+One asset helps in offsetting the weakness of the other.
 But, even within these broad financial assets, there are many alternatives available.
-So, now the question arises, “where to invest?” or “which asset to select?”
-Just building portfolio will not ensure the better return.
-So, before deciding the specific securities among different asset class proper analysis should be carried on.
-In the case of stocks, generally fundamental or technical analysis is adopted.
-Whereas, in the case of debt, factors like yields, rating, tax shelter, and liquidity are taken into consideration.
+So, the question arises, “where to invest?” or “which asset to select?”
+Just building a portfolio will not ensure a better return.
+So, a proper analysis should be carried on before deciding the specific securities among different asset classes.
+In the case of stocks, generally, fundamental or technical analysis is adopted.
+Whereas, in the case of debt, factors like yields, rating, tax shelter, and liquidity are considered.
 A part of the portfolio is also allocated to cash and cash equivalent for liquidity and contingencies or any sudden opportunity.

 Allocation of Funds by Portfolio Theory of Diversification

-As soon the money is divided into different assets, the attributes of all these assets form a base for assessing portfolio, for e.g. risk & return of individual investment avenue.
-The expected return of a portfolio is the weighted average of the expected returns on the individual asset with weights as the percentage of portfolio or the amount of investment in the individual asset.
+As soon the money is divided into different assets, the attributes of all these assets form a base for assessing the portfolio, e.g., risk & return of individual investment avenues.
+The expected return of a portfolio is the weighted average of the expected returns on the individual asset with weights as the percentage of the portfolio or the amount of investment in the individual asset.
 Please note that the portfolio risk is not the weighted average of the risks of individual securities.
-Rather risk is measured by taking into consideration the covariance of securities.
+Instead, the risk is measured by considering the covariance of securities.
 Therefore, mixing asset classes can help moderate the risk.

 Investment management does not just end with building the portfolio, but the work starts here.
-Now, one needs to regularly monitor, review and upgrade it.
-Investor should make sure that at correct time investment is made and at correct time investment is sold.
-Also, performance evaluation of the same is crucial because feedback of results can only ensure you whether you have made right investment decisions or not.
+Now, one needs to monitor, review and upgrade it regularly.
+An investor should make sure that at the correct time investment is made and at the proper time investment is sold.
+Also, performance evaluation of the same is crucial because feedback of results can only ensure you whether you have made the right investment decisions or not.
 No time is too late to build a portfolio because it can be tailored as per the needs and objectives of the individual.
-However, a better return can be achieved, if one believes and follow the process of investment management.Last updated on : February 9th, 2019
+However, a better return can be achieved if one believes in and follows the investment management process.